 Verification of the cleaning process will be conducted through visual confirmation of dust and debris removal from accessible areas within the heating ducts and recessed areas beneath the windows and through the collection of wipe samples from window ledges.
-Verification of the containment process will be conducted through visual inspection to confirm that the glazing sealant has been covered with the tape and that the tape has been covered with the new caulk.
-In addition, following curing, baseline wipe samples of the newly applied caulking and metal window frame will be collected to evaluate its effectiveness and establish a baseline for long term monitoring.
+Verification of the containment process will be conducted through visual inspection to confirm that the glazing sealant has been covered with the tape and that the tape has been covered with the new sealant.
+In addition, following curing, baseline wipe samples of the newly applied sealant and metal window frame will be collected to evaluate its effectiveness and establish a baseline for long-term monitoring.
 The verification samples from the window ledges will also be used to establish the baseline data set for implementation of the analytical testing portions of the long-term maintenance and monitoring plan.

-Based on the previous window ledge and pilot test data, wipe samples will be collected at the following locations:
+Based on the previous window ledge and pilot test data, wipe sample locations will be selected at an approximate frequency of 5%, which is specifically described for each of the major portions of the LGRC below.

+Library Windows: